Djevv/BlobbyFHDWolley/README.md

 - Licence  (P)
 - Pitchslide (P)

-# Known Bugs (very rare and therefore not reproducible, so please try for yourself first ;) )
+# Known Bugs (most are very rare and therefore not reproducible, so please try for yourself first ;) )
 - Ball collides with net in a way that it falls through the net
 - Music happens to overlap after very long sessions, even though it is set to only loop after ending
 - Menu Buttons don't scale after a game
+- The game has random performance issues in firefox
+- the "score_sound" isnt played if there is another score immediately after
+- the 12th score isnt shown after winning